HaloZero/FEWD_Curriculum_24/Week_01_Basics/01_html_basics/README.md

 ####Lab Time
 Time: 50min

 Time for students to apply what they learned.
-Setup lab time by explaining to students what is expected of them.
+Setup lab time by letting students know how to start the exercise and what is expected of them.

 #####Chocolate Chip Cookie Recipe